skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 - **restart** *(string)* - Default: *None*

-  This argument determines writting options for restarting dynamics from halted trajectory.
+  If this argument is not set (*None*), all objects will be initialized for a new dynamics simulation.
-  If this argument is *None*, the dynamics will be start from a new point.
-If not, it will read 'RESTART.bin' to continue a dynamics.
+  Otherwise, 'RESTART.bin' is read and a dynamics simulation is restarted from the image read from the file without initialization of objects.

-  + *'write'*: Write a new output, starting from halted timestep.
+  + *'write'*: The dynamics simulation is restarted at resetting the time step to zero and writing new MD output files.
-  + *'append'*: Write a output continually starting from a halted timestep.
+  + *'append'*: The dynamics simulation is continued from the image appending the existing MD output files.

 \